bfemiano/data_fun/README.md

 Run each of the four load scripts under `./ingest/`

 This will take the data from the staging tables and load into the final tables that contain more useful datatypes for numeric, timestamp, and geospatial.

 ## Analysis

 Run each of the queries under `./analysis`

-### TODO Violent arrests by station
+### Violent arrests by station

-Violent arrests per station within 0.25miles of the arrest.
+Number of violent arrests near station.
+Definition of near a station is any arrest within 0.25miles (400m) of the station.

-TODO define what "violent" means based on arrest pd_desc.

-### TODO Origin/Dest pairs inverse delta
+The defintion of 'violent' I just eyed the distinct values of pd_desc and chose some at random.
+I probably left some out by accident.

+### Coffee badging

-Origin/Dest pairs (BK origin and M in dest) where inverse pair (M in origin and BK in dest) within the same hour has a very small delta.
-This might indicate populate office coffe badging spots.
+Look at morning commuting hours and Origin/Dest pairs (BK origin and M in dest) join to their inverse pair (M in origin and BK in dest) within the same hour or next hour.

+I.E:
+ 7 --> join to hour 7 and 8
+ 8 --> 8, 9
+ 9 --> 9, 10.
+ 10 --> 10,11.

+Look at the origin dest ridership for each hour compared to the inverse ridership in that same period.

+Similiar ridership numbers might indicate coffe badging hotspots.

+Note: This methodology is very flawed for a multitude of reasons, but fun to experiement with.

 ### Ridership by fare class per hour